RXT and growth.. *pic inside*

 Barnendokrinologiska enheten, Astrid Lindgrens barnklinik, Karolinska sjukhuset, Stockholm. [email protected]

 A review of a twelve month clinical trial using a new, effective aromatase inhibitor treatment in boys with delayed puberty shows that the pubertal increase in estrogen levels can be blocked, with concomitant preserved pubertal growth rate.
-Circulating testosterone levels are greatly enhanced during treatment due to increased gonadotrophin secretion.
+Circulating testosterone levels are greatly during treatment due to increased gonadotrophin secretion.
 Despite this, bone age maturation is slow leading to an increased final height prognosis (mean 5.1 cm) for the boys treated with aromatase inhibitor.

 : J Endocrinol Invest.
 2000 Dec;23(11):721-3.
 Related Articles, Links